Meet the Vamps

-Meet the Vamps is the debut studio album by British pop band The Vamps.
+Meet the Vamps is the debut studio album by British pop band the Vamps.
 It was initially released in Australia and New Zealand on 11 April 2014, and released in the United Kingdom through Virgin EMI Records on 14 April.
 The album includes the UK top-five singles "Can We Dance", "Wild Heart", "Last Night" and "Somebody to You".
 The album received generally positive reviews from music critics.
-It debuted at number two in the United Kingdom and the Republic of Ireland, kept off number one in both countries by Caustic Love by Paolo Nutini.
-It was the 23rd best selling album in 2014 in the UK.
+It debuted at number two in the United Kingdom and Ireland.
+It was the 23rd-best-selling album in 2014 in the UK.

 Background and promotion

 After James McVey met Brad Simpson via YouTube in late 2011, the duo began working together on their debut album.
 They later met Tristan Evans and Connor Ball and became a four-piece.
 They signed a record deal with Mercury Records in November 2012.
 On 22 March 2014, The Vamps announced that their debut album would be called Meet the Vamps and would be released on 15 April 2014.

 The Vamps embarked on their first ever UK headline tour in support of their debut studio album and played 14 dates across the country.
 They made the announcement via their Twitter account on 12 February 2014.